WeiliangXing/operating-system/asyn-system/README.md

 To maintain consumer state we use an array of flags called consumers_state.
 When creating each of consumer threads, we pass the address of each item so that consumer could reliably report about their status.
 Since this array gets accessed and modified from different threads (main kernel thread, producer, consumers) it’s protected by q_mtx mutex.

 ### Key files

-thread.c : Producer and consumer thread routines; thread management thread.h : file with thread function declarations utils.c  : General utilities and messaging functions (initialize pipe, send info, error, etc.) utils.h : declarations for utilities
+sys_submitjob.c : puts the job in proper place for processing thread.c : Producer and consumer thread routines; thread management thread.h : file with thread function declarations utils.c  : General utilities and messaging functions (initialize pipe, send info, error, etc.) utils.h : declarations for utilities

+### NOTE;
+1. Rest files are mainly about feature implementation. key files list above are key parts of producer-consumer implementation.